As a doggy parent, you understand how hard it can be to know what is right when it comes to your pet’s nutrition.

 “Raw food isn’t healthy, but homemade meals are the best.”

 With all of the contradictory evidence and personal opinions out there, knowing which is the best route to take in treating, feeding and health is near impossible.
-This is especially true when it comes to the debate regarding feeding your dogs bones.
+This is especially true when it comes to the debate regarding feeding your dog a bone.

 Raw bones are complex and healthy sources of vital nutrients and minerals.
 They can provide a variety of health and behavioral benefits as well.
 They can also be dangerous for your dog and downright deadly in the worst of circumstances.
 So what’s the lowdown when it comes to feeding your dog these tasty treats?
 Stay tuned as we throw concerned pet owners a bone and fill you in on everything you need to know regarding this controversial nutrition topic.

-Before we get into the nitty gritty of the benefits of good bones, vigilant owners should be aware of what not to feed their pets.
+Before we get into the nitty-gritty of the benefits of good bones, vigilant owners should be aware of what not to feed their pets.
 For starters, cooked bones of any kind are a big no-no per most trusted veterinary sources.
 Cooked bones become brittle and strong teeth and jaws can crack off jagged pieces which can potentially cause perforations in the mouth, esophagus or stomach.
 These bone pieces can also be choking hazards when larger pieces become lodged in the back of your dog’s throat or windpipe.
+The risks of rectal bleeding and broken teeth come with cooked bones as well.

 With that being said, there’s plenty of evidence out there that proper bone feeding has many benefits to your pet’s overall health.
 Chewing on bones is a handy relaxation tool for dogs that become stressed, bored or anxious.
 Regular bone chewing promotes good dental health by removing plaque and food buildup along the gum line.
 Finally, the right kind of bones can be good sources of calcium, magnesium and other vitamins and minerals as well as collagen-building glucosamine from joints and connective tissue often present on the right kind of bones.

 This begs the question, what kind of bone should you be feeding your dog?
 Most vets agree that raw meaty bones, or RMB’s, are excellent additions to most dog’s diets.
 These tend to be large femur bones, potentially with the end pieces still attached.
-Owners should always monitor their dog’s bone chewing session as big time chewers may like to crack off more than they can chew in the form of large pieces that create blockages.
-These dogs may be better candidates for raw chicken or turkey wings or necks which contain smaller bones that are more readily crushed, chewed and digested.
+Owners should always monitor their dog’s bone chewing session as big-time chewers may like to crack off more than they can chew in the form of large pieces that create blockages.

 The No Bones Barred Bottom Line